SebastianTerrazas/Boggle-like-Game/README.md

-# Boogle-like-Game
+# Boggle-like-Game
- Game similar to boogle made in Java using Swing windows and algorythmic solving
+ Game similar to boggle made using Java and Swing windows and algorythmic solving